vstergioulis/Computer-Vision/readme.md

+The amin goal of the project is to create a panorama of stitched images, using different blending techniques.
+The project though, focuses on the algorithms of image stitching, just as RANSAC, Homography Matrix estimation, etc.

-in order to execute the python program we use the following:
+In order to execute the python program we use the following:

 python main.py --folder my_data  --RANSAC_thres 0.5 --blending simple